 You can whip up these cobblestone muffins in a hurry and they are practically fool-proof.
 It starts with store bought biscuits and ends with a 3 ingredient frosting.
 They take very little time to make or bake and look how impressive they are.

 Simply take canned, flaky biscuits and cut them into bite sized pieces.
-Chop up the apple as well.
+Chop and peel the apple as well.
 Roll them into a cinnamon and sugar mixture and place them into a greased muffin pan up to the top of the cup.
-Add apple pieces with the biscuit pieces.
+Layer the apple pieces with the biscuit pieces.

 Bake, take them immediately out of the pan and let cool.
 Drizzle with frosting.